phaserjs/phaser/README.md

 * AnimationParser doesn't populate the Pixi.TextureCache for every frame any longer.
 Each display object has its own texture property instead.
 * Removed the cacheKey parameters from the AnimationParser methods as they're no longer used.
 * Loader.isLoading is set to false if the filelist size is zero.
+* Sound.externalNode has had the `input` property dropped from it, bringing it back in line with the AudioNode spec (thanks @villetou, #840)

 ### CocoonJS Specific Updates